 They provide culturally appropriate pathways away from grief, loss, trauma and abusive lives.
-Additional services to the organisation include; homelessness support, assisting in early intervention and prevention, crisis
+Additional services to the organisation include homelessness support, assisting in early intervention and prevention, crisis

-Through the partnership, the Buildings Pathways Project was created, which takes a proactive approach to providing the participants with a sense of purpose and wellbeing, as well as, accredited skill sets in general civil construction.
-This will be during the back filling of old dams on site to create a level deck for future use.
+Through the partnership, the “Buildings Pathways Project” was created, which takes a proactive approach to providing the participants with a sense of purpose and wellbeing, as well as accredited skill sets in general civil construction.
+The project entails the back filling of old dams on site to create a level deck for future use.

 The project is based on the need for land redevelopment at ASG and John’s strong desire to provide the participants with long-term skills, motivation and purpose throughout their rehabilitation process and beyond their time at ASG.

 John hopes that the skills, qualifications, confidence and support gained throughout this project will encourage a positive transition for those involved back into the community as well as providing them with the necessary